HKubinhetz/PersonalLibrary/README.md

 This was a very fun exercise where it is possible to learn very important concepts about data operations, databases, flask rendering and even css formatting.

 ## Important
 If you have any doubts, please visit the code as it is very well documented.
-Feel free to contact me, it will be a pleasure to talk and learn with you!
+Besides that, feel free to contact me, it will be a pleasure to talk and learn with you!